 *Holiday Hours 11am-7pm

-Voting club members may rent the Clubhouse and the Pool (pool not open in the winter).
+Only Voting Club Members may rent the Clubhouse and the Pool (pool not open in the winter).
 Over the summer, rental fees/details and available dates can be found by logging into your profile, clicking the Scheduling-Camp/Classes tab and signing up.
-In the off season (September- May) Please contact us at Manager@clevelandparkclub.org with questions.
+In the off season (September- May) Please contact us at Manager@clevelandparkclub.org with questions available dates and rates.

 The purpose of these rules is to help ensure the safety of all pool patrons at the Cleveland